 Why people still use Wordperfect, and why I sympathize

-Back when I started doing desktop support in 1995, the staff wanted us to support Microsoft Powerpoint and Excel, Lotus 1-2-3, and Wordperfect.
+Back when I started doing desktop support in 1995, the non-IT staff wanted us to support Microsoft Powerpoint and Excel, Lotus 1-2-3, and Wordperfect.
 We didn’t have the budget to buy those software packages individually, so Microsoft Office won since people wanted 2/3 of its suite and only 1/3 of the two competing suites.
 I also didn’t want to have to master three office suites.
-Learning one suite was enough.
-Also, “support” meant installing, troubleshooting, and teaching staff how to use it.
+Learning one suite was hard enough.
+Consider that “support” meant installing, troubleshooting, and teaching staff how to use it.

 Some people know how to make Wordperfect really sing, and accomplish complex tasks in a short period of time with it.
 Not everyone, but some people.
 We call them power users.
 So that’s who still uses Wordperfect.